 - The Statement of Shareholder Equity

-The statement of shareholder equity reflects the movement of equity for an entity over a particular period.
+The statement of Shareholder's Equity (mentioned above) reflects the movement of equity for an entity over a particular period.
 This document may include shareholder contributions, details about share capital, a breakdown of dividend payments, earnings per share, and more.
 This statement is known by several other names, including statement of owner equity and statement of retained earnings.

 - The Statement of Cash Flow

-The statement of cash flow shows the changes in cash flow for an entity over a certain period of time.
-This type of statement should reflect the business’s Inflows and outflows of cash, which should break down into three separate parts: cash flow from operation, cash flow from investing activities, and cash flow from financing activities.
+The Statement of Cash Flow shows the changes in cash flow for an entity over a certain period.
+This type of statement should reflect the business’s Inflows and outflows of cash, which should break down into three separate parts: cash flow from the operation, cash flow from investing activities, and cash flow from financing activities.